Preeclampsia and High Blood Pressure During Pregnancy

 Preeclampsia with severe features usually is treated in the hospital.
 If you are at least 34 weeks pregnant, it often is recommended that you have your baby as soon as your condition is stable.
 If you are less than 34 weeks pregnant and your condition is stable, it may be possible to wait to deliver your baby.
-Corticosteroids may be given to help the baby’s lungs mature, and you most likely will be given medications to help reduce your blood pressure and to help prevent seizures.
+Corticosteroids may be given to help the fetus’s lungs mature, and you most likely will be given medications to help reduce your blood pressure and to help prevent seizures.
 If your condition or the baby’s condition worsens, prompt delivery will be needed.

 Prevention involves identifying whether you have risk factors for preeclampsia and taking steps to address these factors.
-If you have hypertension and are planning a pregnancy, see your health care provider for a prepregnancy check-up to find out whether your hypertension is under control and whether it has affected your health.
+If you have hypertension and are planning a pregnancy, see your ob-gyn or other health care professional for a prepregnancy check-up to find out whether your hypertension is under control and whether it has affected your health.
 If you are overweight, weight loss usually is advised before pregnancy.
 If you have a medical condition, such as diabetes, it usually is recommended that your condition be well controlled before you become pregnant.

 Cardiovascular Disease: Disease of the heart and blood vessels.